lokesh2019/lokesh2019/README.md

 - Instagram: https://www.instagram.com/khanahbadoshi/

 ### ⚡ Fun fact: ...
-- I watched IT Chapter Two movie in the cinema with Stephen Hawking.
+- I watched "IT Chapter Two" movie in the cinema with Stephen Hawking.
 He rolled past me with his carers at the end. :)